Thomas K. Turnage

 Thomas K. Turnage (June 27, 1923 – December 10, 2000) served as the last Administrator of Veterans Affairs before the creation of the United States Department of Veterans Affairs.
-He previously served as Director of Selective Service from October 1981 to March 1986.
+He previously served as the 6th Director of the Selective Service System from October 1981 to March 1986.
 Turnage was also a retired major general in the California Army National Guard who commanded the 40th Infantry Division from August 1974 to August 1975 and again from December 1977 to November 1979.

 Early life and education

 Born in Conroe, Texas, Turnage attended schools in Houston, graduating from Jackson Junior High School in 1937 and Austin Senior High School in 1940.
 He then attended the Allen Military Academy in Bryan, Texas, graduating in May 1942 and receiving a commission as a second lieutenant in the United States Army Reserve.
 Turnage continued his education at Texas A&M College until called to active duty in July 1943.

 After World War II, Turnage enrolled at the University of California, Los Angeles and earned a B.S. degree in marketing in 1950.
 He later earned an M.A. degree in international relations from The George Washington University in 1965.
 Turnage graduated from courses at the Army Command and General Staff College in 1957, Army War College in 1965 and the Harvard Kennedy School in 1983.